matthias-reis/carda-gatsby/content/articles/2023/06/jegong-on-their-new-album-the-complex-inbetween.md

 slug: jegong-interview-en
 typeName: Interview
 title: JeGong on their new Album "The Complex Inbetween"
-subTitle: '"The Forgetting of Time and Space in favor of Depth and Intuition"'
+subTitle: '"The Forgetting of Time and Space in Favor of Depth and Intuition"'
 seoTitle: Jegong – Interview – "The Complex Inbetween"
 description: JeGong have their new album ready!
 I had the chance to talk to them in person.
 Please enjoy my interview with them about "The Complex Inbetween"